-Pleating is used for cosmetic purposes in a variety of venue types including night clubs and casinos - particularly if they want an opulent, sumptuous look.
+Pleating also known as acoustic cloth wall pleating is used for cosmetic and acoustic purposes in a variety of venue types including night clubs and casinos - particularly if they want an opulent, sumptuous look.
 It can also be used to hide cracks and imperfections in walls in older buildings.

 In theatres, bingo halls, cinemas, and studios, pleating is used to improve the acoustics.

 The pleating is done in situ and the acoustic treatment is placed behind.
-The treatment we use is either Camtec foam or an acoustic slab known as rockwool or Lamaphon.
+The treatment we use is either Camtek foam or an acoustic slab known as rockwool or Lamaphon.

 Perimeter tracks and curtains